Creating a Safe Haven for your Pets - Fireworks Training

 - Repeat this several times a day during the weeks before firework session.

-- Massaging their neck while talking to them in a calm voice may help to calm them down
+- Massaging their neck while talking to them in a calm voice may help to soothe them.

 Stay in the know Related articles & advice